Harshabathi/Aidconnect/README.md

    npm start
    \`\`\`

-4. Visit \`http://localhost:5000\` in your browser.
+4. Visit \`http://localhost:8000\` in your browser.

 ---

 ## 💬 Chat Feature

 - Socket.IO enables live chat between donor and recipient.
-- Messages are exchanged in real time (stored optionally if persistent chat is implemented).
+- Messages are exchanged in real time (looking forward to store unread messages).
 - Cursor.dev assisted in integrating this feature efficiently.

 ---